by Sefarina Benevides

 Our job as a team . . .

 The Husky Howler is a student-run news reporting site that is responsible for getting out information that our team finds relevant in today's standards.
 The Howler keeps credibility in high check, and prides itself on reporting news from all perspectives to create diversity in presentation.
-Every piece has a voice to be heard, and the Howler is a place where students have the chance to speak as they please (whether it's through artistic endeavors or info graphics).
+Every piece has a voice to be heard, and the Howler is a place where students have the chance to speak as they please (whether it's through ).our news stories and creative expressions."

 Join The Howler!